 I have tried winding yarn bobbins and having smaller amounts of yarn to work with but I’ve never enjoyed it.
 I think if you’re keen to make sure you don’t carry the yarn on the wrong side it’s a great idea though so go for it if you’d like to!

 What c2c crochet patterns should I start with?

-Now you have all the tools you need to get making, you need to decide what to crochet!
+Now that you know how to crochet corner to corner and have all the tools you need to get making, you need to decide what to crochet!